ritza-co/gram-docs/src/content/docs/host-mcp/publish-gram-server-mcp-registry.md

 This command extracts the public key from your private key file, encodes it in base64 format, and formats it as a DNS TXT record for MCP Registry verification.

-The output shows what you need to add to add to your domain's DNS configuration.
+The output shows what you need to add to your domain's DNS configuration.
 For example:

 ```
 yourcompany.com.
 IN TXT "v=MCPv1; k=ed25519; p=qC5H12wereF434F1aSHdYsRPGruUhY0="